SaiReddyA-1/Authentication-Functionality/README.md

 **The following instructions are required for the tests to pass**

-- `Home` route should consist of `/` in the URL path
+- `Home` route should consist of `/` in the URL path.
-- `Login` route should consist of `/login` in the URL path
+- `Login` route should consist of `/login` in the URL path.
-- `About` route should consist of `/about` in the URL path
+- `About` route should consist of `/about` in the URL path.
-- No need to use the `BrowserRouter` in `App.js` as we have already included in `index.js`
+- No need to use the `BrowserRouter` in `App.js` as we have already included it in `index.js`.
-- As this project is mainly designed for Authentication Functionality and does not contain any input fields, use the below sample user credentials to login
+- As this project is mainly designed for Authentication Functionality and does not contain any input fields, use the below sample user credentials to login:

   - User credentials